ergoplatform/ergodocs/docs/dev/scs/sigma/improved-signatures.md

 (secret randomness omitted again)

-And now generated signed valid transaction can be broadcasted.
+And now a generated signed valid transaction could be broadcasted.

-@anon_real please update ZK Treasury accordingly and check it with complex statements.